🌐 Network Fix

 Change DNS Server

-Switch to a public DNS like Google (8.8.8.8) to fix connection issues.
+Switch to a public DNS like Google (8.8.8.8) to improve reliability.

 Contact Your Internet Provider

-If nothing works, your ISP may be experiencing an outage.
+If nothing works, there may be an outage or service issue.

-This happens when the router is connected but not receiving internet from the provider.
-Restarting the router or renewing the IP address usually fixes the issue quickly.
+The issue is that the router is connected but not receiving internet from the provider.

 Frequently Asked Questions